newjersey/navigator.business.nj.gov/web/roadmaps/tasks/spray-paint-booth-permit-auto-body-repair.md

 Find out if your `spray paint booth doesn't require a permit|spray-paint-booth-termination`.

-Contact DEP's Office of Permitting and Project Navigation at (609)292-3600 for additional guidance on your permiting needs.
+Contact DEP's Office of Permitting and Project Navigation at (609)292-3600 for additional guidance on your permitting needs.